AlexJReid/blog/content/posts/tinyblok/index.md

 **More C than planned.** ESP-IDF macros don't translate: `ESP_ERROR_CHECK`, `WIFI_INIT_CONFIG_DEFAULT`, `IPSTR`/`IP2STR`, FreeRTOS event-group bits. `@cImport` has issues.
 I was naive - it was faster to keep the IDF surface in C and reserve Zig for the overlap with monoblok/patchbay.

 **The C NATS client is hand-rolled.** The obvious off-the-shelf options didn't fit.
 Synadia's [nats.c](https://github.com/nats-io/nats.c) is a good library on a server or full client, but it pulls in pthreads, a thread pool, and TLS through linking OpenSSL, none of which is a good match in a microcontroller context where the NATS client is one of several tasks sharing 320 KB of RAM.
-Same story for [nats.zig](https://github.com/nats-io/nats.zig) which assumes `std.Io.Threaded` and `std.crypto.tls`, neither of which exist here either.
 So, a small bespoke client it is: this is the beauty of the NATS protocol: the wire format is so simple you can implement the publish-only subset in a small amount of C and have it talk to a real broker.
 TLS and auth is a problem for another day (or 8), but doable.

 **The temperature sensor quantizes to 1 deg C.** Polling faster than 1 Hz just gives you duplicates.
 Ironically quantization is already in place.
 A good early reminder that on-device, the sensor is usually the bottleneck, not the code.

-It is built with `make build`.
-A Python script runs as a CMake step before the Zig static lib is built, turning `patchbay.edn` into `main/rules.zig` automatically on every `make build`.
-The Zig-flavoured alternative would be a `comptime` EDN parser or Zig-based executable; instead a small Python script is boring and produces a `.zig` file you can read.
-Python was the right move.

-The most satisfying bit: run `make build flash`, and it's running.
-From then on every time the board sees power it's on Wi-Fi, talking to the broker, and publishing conditioned data in a couple of seconds.

 ## What's next?